top of page

 Location

-Audley End, England’s largest Jacobean Mansion built by the Earl of Suffolk in the seventeenth Century on the medieval site of Walden Abbey (now owned by English Heritage).
-Alongside is Lord Braybrooke’s miniature Steam Railway, a ride of one and a half miles through woodland – look out for the teddy bears!
+Audley End House, England’s largest Jacobean Mansion built by the Earl of Suffolk in the seventeenth Century on the medieval site of Walden Abbey (now owned by English Heritage).
+Alongside is Audley End Miniature Railway, a fantastic day out with kids; a ride of one and a half miles through woodland – look out for the teddy bears!

 Within the town is Bridge End Gardens – a hidden Essex gem, and the jewel in the crown of Saffron Walden, with its rare Victorian and Dutch gardens.
 Poets corner, the walled garden, circular rose garden, pavilions, statues, wrought iron gates and a hedge maze, it's a tranquil spot to spend a lazy afternoon.